skywalkerSam/introductionToWebDevelopment/Introduction-to-NEXT.js/Readme.md

 # Incremental Static Regeneration (`ISR`)
 Best of both worlds.
-Re-generate the page in th background dynamically on each request while serving the static page.
+Re-generate the page in the background dynamically on each request while serving the static page.